atc0005/check-restart/README.md

 Early testing using NSClient++ suggests that both `stderr` and `stdout` are mixed together and sent back to the Nagios console as one output stream.

+If this becomes a problem you can disable logging output (`--log-level disabled`) to prevent `stderr` from being including in the output sent back to the Nagios console.

-For best results, you will probably want to disable logging output (`--log-level disabled`) unless you know of a way to redirect `stderr` *away* from the output sent back to the Nagios console by default.
-If you do, please file a GitHub issue in this project sharing your findings.
+If you know of a way to prevent `stderr` from being mixed into the output sent back to Nagios, please file a GitHub issue in this project to share your findings.

 ## Examples